TommyTeaVee/workadventure/docs/maps/api-players.md

 {.alert.alert-warning}
 The name might be a bit misleading.
-As explained in the [Enabling players tracking section](#enabling-players-tracking), WorkAdventure only tracks players close to you.
+As explained in the [Enabling players tracking section](#enabling-players-tracking), Qtune only tracks players close to you.
 So `onPlayerEnters` will only be triggered when a remote player is getting close to your viewport.
 Same thing for `onPlayerLeaves`.
 On a gigantic map, you cannot have the knowledge of users entering the map that are far from you.
 You are however 100% sure that if the remote player can be seen on the screen, the `onPlayerEnters` event was triggered.